Online unit clustering in higher dimensions: Introduction

 The performance of an online algorithm $\alg$ is measured by comparing it to an optimal offline algorithm $\opt$ using the standard notion of competitive ratio~\cite[Ch.~1]{BY98}.
 The competitive ratio of $\alg$ is defined as $\sup_\sigma \frac{\alg(\sigma)}{\opt(\sigma)}$, where $\sigma$ is an input sequence of request points, $\opt(\sigma)$ is the cost of an optimal offline algorithm for $\sigma$ and $\alg(\sigma)$ denotes the cost of the solution produced by $\alg$ for this input.
 For randomized algorithms, $\alg(\sigma)$ is replaced by the expectation $E[\alg(\sigma)]$, and the competitive ratio of $\alg$ is $\sup_\sigma \frac{E[\alg(\sigma)]}{\opt(\sigma)}$.
 Whenever there is no danger of confusion, we use $\alg$ to refer to an algorithm or the cost of its solution, as needed.

+When discussing lower bounds for a \emph{randomized} online algorithm, one can distinguish between two types of adversaries~\cite{BBKTW94}.
+An \emph{adaptive online adversary} constructs the next input item (\eg, point) online, based on the previous input items and previous actions of the algorithm.
+In contrast, an \emph{oblivious adversary} must construct the entire input sequence in advance, without having access to the actions of the algorithm.
+Obviously, an adaptive adversary is more powerful, hence the competitive ratio against an adaptive adversary is greater or equal than against an oblivious adversary.
+Unless specified otherwise, upper bounds on the competitive ratio for randomized online algorithms assume an adaptive adversary, and lower bounds an oblivious adversary.
+Note, however, that for \emph{deterministic} online algorithms, the competitive ratio is the same under both adversarial models.

-Charikar~\etal~\cite{CCFM04} have studied the online version of \textsc{Unit Covering}.
-The points arrive one by one and each point needs to be assigned to a new or to an existing unit ball upon arrival; the $L_2$ metric is used in $\RR^d$, $d\in \NN$.
+\paragraph{Related previous work.} Charikar~\etal~\cite{CCFM04} studied the online version of \textsc{Unit Covering}.
+The points arrive one by one and each point needs to be assigned to a new or to an existing unit ball upon arrival; the $L_2$ norm is used in $\RR^d$, $d\in \NN$.
 The location of each new ball is fixed as soon as it is opened.
 The authors provided a deterministic algorithm of competitive ratio $O(2^d d \log{d})$ and gave a lower bound of $\Omega(\log{d} / \log{\log{\log{d}}})$ on the competitive ratio of any deterministic online algorithm for this problem.

+Recently, Dumitrescu, Ghosh, and T\'oth~\cite{DGT18} showed that the competitive ratio of \texttt{Algorithm Centered} for online \textsc{Unit Covering} in $\RR^d$, $d\in \NN$, under the $L_{2}$ norm is bounded by the Newton number\footnote{For a convex body $C \subset \RR^d$, the \emph{Newton number} (a.k.a.~\emph{kissing number}) of $C$ is the maximum number of nonoverlapping congruent copies of $C$ that can be arranged around $C$ so that they each touch $C$~\cite[Sec.~2.4]{BMP05}.} of the Euclidean ball in the same dimension.
+In particular, this ratio is $O(1.321^d)$.
+They also established a lower bound of $d+1$ for every $d \geq 1$ (and $4$ for $d=2$).

 Chan and Zarrabi-Zadeh~\cite{CZ09} introduced the online \textsc{Unit Clustering} problem.
-While the input and the objective of this problem are identical to those for \textsc{Unit Covering}, this latter problem is more flexible in that the algorithm is not required to produce unit balls at any time, but rather the smallest enclosing ball of each cluster should have diameter \emph{at most} $1$; moreover, a ball may change (grow or shift) in time.
-The $L_\infty$ metric is used in $\RR^d$, $d\in \NN$.
-The authors showed that several standard approaches for \textsc{Unit Clustering}, namely the deterministic algorithms \texttt{Centered}, \texttt{Grid}, and \texttt{Greedy}, all have competitive ratio at most $2$ for points on the line ($d=1$).
+Whereas the input and the objective of this problem are identical to those for \textsc{Unit Covering}, this latter problem is more flexible in that the algorithm is not required to produce unit balls at any time, but rather the smallest enclosing ball of each cluster should have diameter \emph{at most} $1$; moreover, a ball may change (grow or shift) in time.
+The $L_\infty$ norm is used in $\RR^d$, $d\in \NN$.
+The authors showed that several standard approaches for \textsc{Unit Clustering}, namely \texttt{Algorithm Centered}, \texttt{Algorithm Grid}, and \texttt{Algorithm Greedy}, all have competitive ratio at most $2$ for points on the line ($d=1$).
 Moreover, the first two algorithms above are applicable for \textsc{Unit Covering}, with a competitive ratio at most $2$ for $d=1$, as well.